-Professor Lin of Berkeley CA introduced The Black Hat Sect, a Western method of Feng Shui utilizing the Bagua Map as a template foor plan to describe different aspects of a space or room.
+Professor Lin of Berkeley CA introduced The Black Hat Sect, a Western method of Feng Shui utilizing the Bagua Map/ template floor plan to describe different aspects of a space or room.
 The Bagua can be laid over any space or room and Feng Shui adjustments can be applied to maximize ultimate harmony and auspiciousness.
 Not all Feng Shui experts use Bagua Maps, some use compass direction and other modalities.
-Compass is a traditional and older school of Feng Shui; it can be extremely tricky in our modern homes to find the correct direction to make adjustments and not always plausible.
-Often you buy a home and can not change the direction of where the stove is, you have to live with it’s placement or you may have only one placement for the bed in the bedroom.
 I find the Bauga Method to be the most applicable to modern society and easy to use.
-However, if you are building your own home and can choose the direction of how the house is facing, have access to placement of rooms and furnishings, the Compass School can be a good choice of Feng Shui.
-For others not building their home, see your Western Feng Shui consultant to find out how a bagua map can help harmonize your living space and optimize Feng Shui.

-Feng Shui incorporates aspects of floor plan and placement, also elements.
-The five elements in Feng Shui consist of fire, earth, metal, water, and wood; together with their colors, elements can be used to achieve harmony, balanced energy and luck in the environment.
-Elements are importantly used to balance the energies so that the space feels comfortable to it’s occupants.
+Feng Shui incorporates aspects of floor plan and placement, also the use of elements.
+The five elements in Feng Shui are: fire, earth, metal, water, and wood; together with their colors, elements can be used to achieve harmony, balanced energy and luck in the environment.
+Elements are importantly used to balance energies so that the space feels comfortable to it’s occupants.
 See your Feng Shui consultant to find out more in depth how proper use of elements balance a space or how the misuse create disorder.

-Ultimately, Feng Shui decorating incompasses many aspects: color use, element utilization, furniture placement, energy enhancement with harmony, intention(what you want to accomplish with the space) making Feng Shui decorating and art versatile, there are many options and solutions to choose from.
+Ultimately, Feng Shui decorating encompasses many aspects: color use, element utilization, furniture placement, energy enhancement with harmony, intention(what you want to accomplish with the space) making Feng Shui decorating and art versatile, there are always many options and solutions to choose from.